JPozlo/SpiqUser/README.md

-# SPiQ
+# Spiq

-An application that uses Google Maps API for getting user's location and enabling them to book any of the SPiQ places.
+An application that uses Google Maps API for getting user's location and enabling them to book any of the Spiq places.

+The app is currently available in Google PlayStore: https://play.google.com/store/apps/details?id=com.missolova.spiq&hl=en_US&gl=US